 - Excavating and grading

-- House or building moving
+- House and building moving

-- Painting, papering, and interior decorating
+- Papering and interior decorating

 - Pipe fitting and plumbing